 Professor of Business Administration, The Catholic University of Korea

-President, International Council for Small Business
+Chair of the Board, International Council for Small Business

 Visiting Professor of Management, The George Washington University